3 Reasons Why Retirement Calculators Don’t Work or Help You Answer the Biggest Question of Your Latter Years

-We could do a very similar analysis about the management fees you’d pay to an active manager verses a passive manager.
+We could do a very similar analysis of the management fees you’d pay to an active manager versus a passive manager.
 We could do yet another analysis on the difference between cultivating your gains and losses to reduce your tax burden, verses not cultivating them.

 The point is – these costs are controllable, and they add up to big numbers.
 They’re controllable because, with the right investment approach or wealth manager, you will pay far, far less for the same category of service.

 Even if all approaches produced the same investment raw performance, the amount you’ll save in taxes and fees using the smarter approach could – by itself – pay for that big overseas travel experience you’ve been wanting to do for years.

 Avoidable Retirement Costs – Stuff You Should NEVER Be Paying

 We’re way past the realm of retirement calculators now.
 We’re not here to tell you what not to buy, or anything of that sort.
 This is about broker commissions.

 Quite simply, this is a cost you should never be paid.

 Investment brokers can charge commissions for a whole host of transactions.
 Selling annuities, securities, wrap programs.
 Getting you to sign up for a target-date fund.
 Many big banks, investment firms, and discount brokers try to sell you products like these because the broker gets a commission every time.